About This Safari

 Day 2 – road transfer to Sabi Sabi Little Bush Lodge – check into lodge – lunch – relax – evening game drive – dinner

-Days 3 to 7 – morning game drives – breakfast – walking safari – lunch – relax or socialise in bar / pool – evening game drives – dinner – optional photo reviews & critique sessions
+Days 3 to 7 – morning game drives – breakfast – optional walking safari – lunch – relax or socialise in bar / pool – evening game drives – dinner

-Day 8 – morning game drive – breakfast – checkout of Little Bush Camp – transfer to Nelspruit airport – flight to Johannesburg or join safari extension (see bottom of the page for more info).
+Day 8 – morning game drive – breakfast – checkout of Little Bush Camp – transfer to Nelspruit airport – flight to Johannesburg or join official safari extensions

 Included in the price:

-- 2 game drives per day (flexible times)
+2 game drives per day (12 in total)